Responsive image

 Klug, Katharina (2025)

 Die Generation Alpha wird in einer digital vernetzten Welt sozialisiert.
 Konnektivität ist ein Schlüsselaspekt im Leben dieser jungen Menschen.
 Das hat Auswirkungen auf ihr Konsumverhalten.
-Inwiefern, das erläutert Prof. Dr. Katharina Klug, Professorin für Wirtschaftspsychologie an der Hochschule Ansbach, in ihrem Beitrag in markenartikel 3/2025:
+Inwiefern, das erläutert Prof. Dr. Katharina Klug, Professorin für Wirtschaftspsychologie an der Hochschule Ansbach, in ihrem Beitrag.

 mehr